 2. What was your vision when you took up photography?

-I was in my 2nd year of Computer Engineering when I started doing Food Photography.
-I took it up as an extracurricular activity at first but as and when I deepened my knowledge in lights and shadows and the idea of “one eats with the eyes first then the touch of the tongue” kind of led me to an epiphany that still stands.
-I am always eager to learn and develop my skill into this segment.
+I was in my 2nd year of Computer Engineering when I started doing Food Photography and took it up as an extracurricular activity at first but as and when I deepened my knowledge of lights and shadows and the idea of “one eats with the eyes first then the touch of the tongue” kind of led me to an epiphany that still stands.
+I am always eager to learn and develop my skill in this segment.

 3. What has been a turning point in your career?